 Get More Erik Griffin

 Want more of Erik Griffin?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.